svilag/hugo-site/content/post/Application-Design.md

 3. Next I had to get to know my potential users.
 Who needs this type of solution?
 What are those needs?
 4. I then took a look at the market.
 What other products exist that are similar?
 Who are the main competitors?
 5. The next step, after knowing a bit about the users and the other products available, was creating personas for potential users to conceptualize interactions with this application.
+6. These personas guided me in creating a user flow diagram of how a user could potentially interact with this application.
+7. From that user flow diagram, I was able to create an interaction map of these user interactions.
+8. After

 ## Execution